-The Analyzer - Dataview instrument displays the raw data present in the signal, be it - 1.5G HD-SDI, 3G-SDI, 6G-SDI, 12G-SDI or 2022-6.
+The Analyzer - Dataview instrument displays the raw data present in the signal, be it -1.5G HD-SDI, 3G-SDI, 6G-SDI, 12G-SDI (optional), 2022-6 or 2110.
 The data can be observed in hexadecimal, decimal, or binary formats, and each data word has a sample and line coordinate.
 The instrument displays the entire video frame complete with active video, TRS words, and blanking information.
 Changing the window size changes the amount of data displayed.
 For 6G-SDI and 12G-SDI video standards, pre-imposed sync bit correction is provided.